jakobringler/blog/content/notes/ML Sketching.md

 Generate a bunch of examples in one workitem, but have multiple instances run at same time

 Because the generator is just the compiled block we need to randomize the input dictionary.
 This is a super simple detail expression that randomizes each value based on the current iteration.
-Make sure to give a different offset/seed to each otherwise you get the same value in each parameter.
+Make sure to give a different offset/seed to each otherwise we get the same value in each parameter.

 The `invoke compiled block SOP` then runs the generator and spits out our merged geometries, which we can access using the `unpack folder SOP` as mentioned above.
 The rest is just some data wrangling and rasterizing the outline on the image plane before storing it together with the parameter value list as a ml example.